Silver Spruce Resources (CVE:SSE) Stock Price Up 40% – Here’s Why

-Silver Spruce Resources Inc. (CVE:SSE – Get Free Report) shot up 40% during trading on Saturday .
-The company traded as high as C$0.23 and last traded at C$0.21.
-169,529 shares changed hands during mid-day trading, an increase of 299% from the average session volume of 42,456 shares.
+Silver Spruce Resources Inc. (CVE:SSE – Get Free Report)’s share price shot up 40% on Saturday .
+The stock traded as high as C$0.23 and last traded at C$0.21.
+169,529 shares were traded during mid-day trading, an increase of 299% from the average session volume of 42,456 shares.
 The stock had previously closed at C$0.15.

 Silver Spruce Resources Trading Up 40.0%